 Eric Zhu is the 15-year-old co-founder and CEO of Aviato, a platform that lets you pitch to funds anywhere, anytime.
 On top of being a founder, Eric is probably best known for his viral memes on Twitter.
-Aviato has raised 100k in pre-seed funding from investors including Tom Preston-Werner (founder of GitHub), Eric Bahn (founder of Hustle Fund), and Pioneer Fund (a fund made up of Y-Combinator alumni), Blake Lieberman (Shrug VC) & BBQ Capital.
+Aviato has raised $1M in pre-seed funding from investors including Tom Preston-Werner (founder of GitHub) and the owners of Sacramento Kings.
 Eric Zhu is also an investor, serving as co-founder and General Partner of Bachmanity Capital, a $20M fund for early stage startups.
-He currently attends high school in Indiana, where he’ll be starting his sophomore year in the fall.
+He currently attends high school in Indiana as a sophomore.

 In today’s issue, Eric shares his stories behind his Twitter shitposts, taking investor calls in the bathroom, and being a 15-year-old VC-backed founder: